jericson/uss-lox/rules.md

    pile.**

    b.
-If the attack failed, **discard the ship and draw another ship from the deck**.
+If the attack failed, **discard the ship and draw another ship from the set-aside deck**.
 It is an enemy escort ship barring down on your position.
 You may either:
-      * Discard as many cards from your torpedo deck as shown on the escort card.
+      * **Escape**&mdash;Discard as many cards from your torpedo deck as shown on the escort card.
 (Ace is 1 and face cards are 10).
 Place them face down at the bottom of the deck.
 If you don't have enough torpedoes to discard, **the USS Lox has been lost at sea with all crew**.
-      * Attempt an attack on the escort using procedure in (3) **Torpedoes away!**.
+      * **Attack**&mdash;Attempt an attack on the escort using procedure in (3) **Torpedoes away!**.
 If the attack succeeds place the escort in the score pile.
 If the attack fails, **the USS Lox has been destroyed**.

 5. **Debrief**&mdash;Decide whether to return to port or continue on patrol.